 I was born and raised in a small New England village but moved to Canada at the age of 19 with my new husband, who is from Newfoundland.
 I’ve lived in Canada now my whole adult life but that Yankee accent still surfaces when I spend time with my siblings.

 For many years, we lived just outside Toronto and I worked in the city.
 One spring afternoon, I took a walk on my lunch break.
 At a busy intersection, I stepped off the curb to cross when the light changed.

 At that moment, a driver ran his red light.
 He passed so close, I could have reached out and touched the vehicle before it struck a nearby light pole.
 Debris flew all around me.
 My legs barely held me up until I got back to the sidewalk and collapsed, hardly believing I hadn’t been struck.
 To say I was grateful to be alive would be putting it mildly.

 When I could think straight again, I asked myself, “Why am I waiting to pursue my dreams?”

 I had always wanted to paint so I took classes and workshops.
 I dove deeper into the fibre arts I loved, as well.
-I kept working in order to pay for my habit but the goal was to lead a more creative life.
+I kept working in order to pay for education and materials but my end goal was to live a more creative life.

 Finding my happy place

 A few years after my near miss, my husband and I took a gigantic leap of faith and moved from Ontario to Nova Scotia and the beautiful Bay of Fundy.
 After settling in, he created a studio for me next to our home.